eggcaker/eggcaker.github.io/posts/2010-08-18-how-to-add-new-file-to-svn.md

 ---
-title: "How to add new file to svn"
+title: How to add new file to svn
 layout: 'post'
 categories: blog 2010
 tags: ['SNIPPET', 'SVN']